mynameiskidd/Note-App/README.md

 # Note-App
-All the credit goes to Jeffrey Way, thanks for the tutorials!
+All the credit goes to Jeffrey Way, thanks for the tutorials! <br>
 *TODO:*

 <pre>